ChrstphrHll/npc_gen/students/Selina Ochyllyss.md

 ---
 # Selina Ochyllyss
 ### Description
-- Dwarf Monk from Aldercrown Empire
+- Dwarf Monk from Qualnis
 - 5th year Exploration student in Jettenia
 - short curly lighter blonde hair that's put up, Blue eyes, and Light Tan skin
 - Is Droll and Restrained, and has Logic as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes